maubanel/UE5-Animations/add-animations/README.md

 ##### `Step 1.`\|`ITA`|:small_blue_diamond:

 Add to the Content Browser's Character | AJ folder, a new sub-folder called `Animations`. *Drag and drop* the 6 animations you downloaded to the new **Animations** folder.
+Now the **FBX Import Options** appear. *Select* the **Skeleton** tab and select the skeleton asset we just downloaded.
+There should only be one option.

+Once you select the skeleton press the <kbd>Import All</kbd> button leaving all the other options at their default setting.

 ![add folder called Character | AJ | Animations](images/AJAnimationsFolder.png)